avaneev/prvhash/README.md

-If the state of the hashing function ever reaches all-zeroes in `Seed` and `Hash`, and at the same time all `lcg` values will be equal to -1, any subsequent continous external entropy input of -1 will result in a stalled
+If the state of the hashing function ever reaches all-zeroes in `Seed` and `Hash`, and at the same time all `lcg` values will be equal to -1, any subsequent continuous external entropy input of -1 will result in a stalled
 state: the hash function will produce the same hash value.
-This does not affect PRNG uses of the core hash function.
+This does not affect PRNG usage of the core hash function.

 ## Method's Philosophy ##